Automotive industry in the United States: 2010s

 In 2017, it is reported that auto makers spent more on incentives, US$3,830 per vehicle sold, than labour, which is estimated to be less than US$2,500 per vehicle.

 In 2017, General Motors sold its European brands, Opel and Vauxhall, to Groupe PSA due to low profits.
 It also announced the closure of the Holden plant in Australia, making Holden an import brand.

 In 2019, General Motors closed 5 plants.
 It also pulled out of Uzbekistan.

-Near the end of the decade, it became clear that the market now has a preference for crossover SUVs over passenger cars.
+The 2010s experienced a large decrease in the production of traditional cars in favor of more SUVs, with cars constituting 50% of overall production in 2010 to just 28% in 2019.

 In 2016, Fiat Chrysler announced that it would be discontinuing the Dodge Dart and Chrysler 200 sedans.
 CEO Sergio Marchionne said that, even though they were good cars, they were the least financially rewarding investments the company has made recently.

 Ford, in 2018, announced that it will be discontinuing all of its passenger cars save for the Ford Mustang, and the Ford Focus would come back as a crossover-hatchback vehicle known as the Ford Focus Active.
 Ford later cancelled plans of selling the Ford Focus Active in the United States and Canada as a result of the Trump Administration imposing tariffs on all Chinese built vehicles due to China's human rights violations, leading to a China-United States Trade War as the Ford Focus Active for the US and Canadian markets would be imported from the Changan Ford factory in Harbin, Heilongjiang Province, China.
 General Motors followed by saying it would not follow Ford, however, backtracked on that and announced that it would be discontinuing most of its passenger cars by 2022.